Diagnostic Medical Sonography

 Attendance at an information session is strongly encouraged for all students.
 Refer to the current Admissions Information Book for information regarding whether your application will be ranked based on attendance.

 Space is limited and registration is required for attendance.
-Please register via SignUp Genius for one of the information sessions.

 The following dates have been scheduled for the Spring 2026 semester: